Dave Sharma: Global diplomacy

-Israel-Palestine conflict
+Israel–Palestine conflict

 Sharma has advocated for the demilitarisation of the Gaza Strip, but said conflict is unlikely to end until Hamas stops firing rockets over the border.
 Sharma supports gay marriage and has said the Religious Discrimination Bill cannot be at the expense of gay rights.
 In 2019, Sharma said an accused paedophile, Malka Leifer, was making fraudulent claims of mental health issues in the Israeli court system to delay extradition to Australia, and criticised Israel for its leniency.
 Sharma was involved in motions attempting to get her extradited to Australia.

 Personal life

-Sharma is married to Rachel Lord, a diplomat and lawyer at Google and YouTube.
+Sharma married Rachel Lord, a diplomat and lawyer at Google and YouTube.
 They have three daughters.

 In January 2020, former Labor MP Melissa Parke sued Sharma for defamation over an April 2019 tweet in which he accused her of anti-semitism and "trafficking in conspiracy theories".
-He made the comment after she had withdrawn from the 2019 federal election when her comments about Israel and Palestine were publicized.
+He made the comment after she had withdrawn from the 2019 federal election when her comments about Israel and Palestine were publicised.
 In October 2020, the Federal Court dismissed Parke's defamation action against Sharma but ruled that Sharma's earlier settlement offer should take effect, where each party would have to pay their own costs.
 Following this, Sharma reiterated his comment on Parke, and stated that it was "a victory for free speech".